urbandroid-team/sleep-captcha-support/README.md

         ...
     </activity>
 ```
-To get current captcha difficulty call CaptchaSupport.getDifficulty().
+In order to get current captcha difficulty, call CaptchaSupport.getDifficulty().
 Use CaptchaDifficulty annotation to get all possible values.

 ## Captcha Order
-when your application contains more than one captcha activity, you can find out usefull to sort them in
+When your application contains more than one captcha activity, you can find out useful to sort them in
 Sleep app by declaring order.
 ```xml
     <activity ...>